The Best Podcast Equipment Guide for 2024

 Your podcasting headphones should be comfortable and should not irritate your ears.

-Headphone Amplifier
+Headphone Amplifiers

 If you have multiple co-hosts or in studio guests then you may want a headphone amp which will allow everyone to have headphones with individual volume control.